Board of Directors

 Eleanor Christison

-Eleanor Christison is a Fund Development Coordinator with the Fraser Valley Health Care Foundation, responsible for stewarding corporate sponsorship and recently focusing on grant writing.
-The Foundation is the fundraising arm for the four hospitals in the Fraser Valley Eastern region.
+Eleanor Christison is a Fund Development Coordinator with the Fraser Valley Health Care Foundation, responsible for stewarding corporate sponsorship with a focus on grant writing.
+The Foundation is the fundraising arm for the four Fraser Valley East hospitals.

-For the past two years, Eleanor has been representing the FVHCF in Mission at Mission Memorial Hospital and in the community.
-She is enjoying developing great working relationships with MMH staff and community business owners.
-She is the liaison with the Mission Health Care Auxiliary and also belongs to the MMH Wellness Committee which addresses health wellness for the staff.
+For the past several years, Eleanor has been representing the FVHCF in Mission at Mission Memorial Hospital and in the community.
+She is the liaison with the Mission Health Care Auxiliary and also belongs to the MMH Wellness Committee which addresses health wellness for staff.

-Private time has always been about faith, family, friends, and community service, and as of July 2020, she is a first-time grandmother, all of which speaks to one of her favorite quotes…
+Private time has always been about faith, family, friends, and community service, all of which speaks to one of her favorite quotes…

 ~ if you think my hands are full, you should see my heart~